confluentinc/gcp-flink-cflt-genai-quickstart/README.md

 ### Where can I see my deployed kstreams apps?
-Deployments can be found under GCP Cloud Run.
-Along with your kstream apps you can find your websocket app here as well.
+All deployments including your websocket application can be found under your GCP account Cloud Run.
-That way for later use you can find you UI url under deployed websocket app in Cloud Run.
+In case you need to access the UI link at a later time it can be found under websocket application.

-### Which deploy.sh and destroy.sh I should run?
+### Which deploy.sh and destroy.sh should I run?
-The root directory script files are enough to run when deploying and destroying the project.
+When deploying and destroying the project please run the root directory script files.

 ### Is there a shortcut to pass environment variables once instead providing them every time I deploy?
 Yes, after your first deploy you can find all of them under your .env file.
-Be sure to export those before your next deploy.
+Be sure to export these variables before your next deploy.

 ### I am hitting this "Error: error reading Kafka Topic: 401 API-key based authentication failed.: API-key based authentication failed." error while rotating my keys.
 How can I fix this?
 Kindly check if this is a key propagation issue and if the enough time has passed after creation.
 Check if all permissions, ACLs, etc are correctly set.